felipedbene/wp/README.md

 - Fetches the latest 3 posts from your WordPress site
 - Analyzes the content using Amazon Bedrock's Claude model
 - Generates a new post with similar style and tone
-- Automatically generates images using Amazon Bedrock's Stable Diffusion model
+- Automatically generates images using Amazon Bedrock's Stable Diffusion XL model
 - Automatically publishes the post to your WordPress site with images

 ## Prerequisites